On Tamagawa numbers of CM tori: Cohomology groups of algebraic tori

 \begin{remark} In terms of class field theory, we have $C_{E_i}/N_{K_i/E_i}(C_{K_i})\simeq N_i^{\rm ab}$, $C_k/N_{K_i/k}(C_{K_i})\simeq (G/H_i)^{\rm ab}$ and $C_k/N_{L/k}(C_L)\simeq G^{\rm ab}$.
 Let $L_0$ be the compositum of all Galois closures of $K_i$ over $k$; this is the minimal splitting field of the algebraic torus $T^{K/E,k}$.
 One has $L_0\subset L$ and its Galois group $G_0:=\Gal(L_0/k)$ is a quotient of $G$.
 Thus, we have the following commutative diagram:

 Taking the Pontryagin dual, the lower row gives

 From this, we see that the map $\sum \Ver_{G,N_i}^{\vee}$ in \eqref{eq:delta} has image contained in $G_0^{{\rm ab},\vee}$.
-It follows from \eqref{eq:indep} that this map is independent of the choice of the splitting field $L$.
-As a result, its kernel $H^1(G,\Lambda)$ is also independent of the choice of $L$, which is a known fact from remarks in \cite[Sections 3.3 and 3.4]{ono:tamagawa}, also cf. Remark~\ref{rem:indepXT}. \end{remark}
+It follows from \eqref{eq:indep} that this map is independent of the choice of the splitting field $L$, also cf. Remark~\ref{rem:indepXT}. \end{remark}